List of Friday the 13th characters: Chelsea

-Chelsea Sanders joins her friends for a fun filled weekend at Trent's summer home on Crystal Lake.
+Chelsea joins her friends for a fun filled weekend at Trent's summer home on Crystal Lake.
 After passing the time playing games and drinking, she and Nolan Hamilton go down to the lake to do some wakeboarding.
 As Nolan drives the boat, Chelsea loses her balance and falls into the lake.
 As Nolan turns the boat around, he is shot in the head with an arrow, causing his body to fall onto the throttle, increasing the boat's speed.
 Chelsea watches as the boat comes towards her, realizing too late as the boat runs over her, suffering a head injury.
 As she comes to, her eyes find Jason standing on the banks of the lake, watching her.
 A terrified Chelsea gets under the dock at the shoreline, but Jason appears and walks out onto the dock.
 Jason is shown walking off the dock and out of Chelsea's sight.
 As she starts to relax, a machete bursts through the top of Chelsea's head, killing her.